-At the beginning of most terms, you will normally be expected to sit one or more College examinations known as 'Collections'.
-These usually take place on Friday and Saturday of Noughth Week.
+Students are normally expected to sit one or more College examinations, known as 'Collections', at the beginning of each term (the main exception occurs where a University examination has been taken at the end of the previous term).
+Collections usually take place on the Friday and Saturday of Noughth Week.
 Attendance at Collections is compulsory.
-If you are ill, or unable to attend for some other good reason, you must obtain permission to postpone Collections from the Senior Tutor (this can be done through your tutors or the College Office).
+If you are ill, or unable to attend for some other good reason, you must obtain permission to postpone Collections from the Senior Tutor.
+This is usually done through your Tutors or the College Office.
+If you are ill, you will normally be expected to produce a medical certificate from the College Doctor.

-The purpose of Collections is to assess the progress you are making with your studies.
+The aim of College Collections is provide information about your current level of attainment, and to identify strategies for improvement.
 The College expects you to engage in systematic and appropriate academic work in preparation for Collections and to devote a suitable amount of time in the vacation to this task.
-Your tutors should mark and return Collections promptly, with some comment on how you have done and how you can improve.
+Your Tutors will mark and return Collections promptly, with comments on how you have done and how you can improve.
+College policy is for Collections to be marked and feedback provided by Fourth week (ie prior to the scheduling of the Tutors' Meeting).
+Assessment in Collections is formative: marks awarded do not count towards the final results for your degree and assessors may employ a different mark scheme to that used in Finals.
+In some cases, Tutors may use methods other than Collections to monitor your academic progress.
+The methods used to assess your attainment will be explained by the Tutors.

 Excellence may be rewarded with Collection Prizes, and consistently high standards of achievement may lead to election to an Open Exhibition or Scholarship (see B.7.7).

-Conversely, poor or unsatisfactory performance will be treated as a matter of very serious concern.
-Persistent unsatisfactory performance may lead to a period of probation or to penal collections (see B.8.2 and B.8.3).
+Conversely, if your performance gives cause for serious concern, disciplinary action may be taken to address core problems (see B.8.2).
+Under the following circumstances, underperformance in Collections may result in your being placed on Probation or the setting of a Penal Collection without the College needing to first record your unsatisfactory performance as described in B.8.1 below:

-If you fail either two collections at the start of the same term or one collection in one subject in one term and another collection in another subject in the following term or the same collection twice irrespective of when the two attempts were made, you may be placed on Probation or be set a Penal Collection without the College needing to first record your unsatisfactory performance as described in B.8.1 below.
+- poor performance (usually failure) of two Collections at the start of the same term; - poor performance (usually failure) of one Collection in one subject in one term, and another Collection in another subject the following term; - poor performance (usually failure) of the same Collection twice irrespective of when the two attempts were made.

-Note that the annual report on your academic progress made by your tutor in your presence to the Principal and Senior Tutor is known as a Principal's Collection (see B.7.1 below).
+Note that an annual report on your academic progress is made by your Tutor in your presence to the Principal and Senior Tutor at Principal's Collection (see B.7.1 below).
+Principal's Collection is not an examination you need prepare for and should not be confused with College Collections.